By Crown Yachts Miami Team · Bachelorette Charter Specialists

 1. Bride and Groom Trivia

-The maid of honor collects questions from the groom before the charter: how they met, first date details, who said "I love you" first, what the bride's favorite childhood memory is.
-The group answers each question and anyone who gets it wrong takes a sip.
-The bride answers last — and the best moment is when her answer does not match the groom's.
-Simple, high-engagement, and works for groups of any size.
+The MOH collects 10-15 questions from the groom before the charter: how they met, first date details, who said "I love you" first, what the bride's most embarrassing story is, what she orders at her favorite restaurant.
+The group answers on paper or calls out answers, and anyone who gets it wrong takes a sip.
+The bride answers last — the best moment is when her answer does not match the groom's.
+Play this in the first hour while the group is still getting their sea legs and the energy is building.
+Preparation: 30 minutes of groom coordination before the charter day.

 2. Bachelorette Bingo

-Print bingo cards before the charter with bachelorette-related words and moments: "someone cries," "DJ plays bride's song," "swim stop," "group photo," "someone spills a drink," "someone talks about the groom."
-The first person to get bingo wins a small prize.
-Minimal prep, works throughout the charter, and creates funny running commentary on the day's events.
+Print bingo cards with bachelorette-related words and moments: "someone cries," "DJ plays bride's song," "swim stop," "someone spills a drink," "group photo at the bow," "someone talks about the groom," "champagne toast."
+The game runs across the whole charter — guests mark their cards throughout the day as moments occur.
+First person to bingo wins a small prize.
+Unlike other games, this one does not need a dedicated time slot — it runs in the background and creates running commentary on the day's events.
+Preparation: print 12-15 unique bingo cards the day before.

 3. Never Have I Ever

-The classic.
-The group stands or sits in a circle on the aft deck.
-Each person says "never have I ever..." and anyone who has done it takes a sip.
+No props needed.
+The group stands or sits in a circle on the aft deck, drinks in hand.
+Each person says "never have I ever..." and everyone who has done it takes a sip.
 Build a custom set of prompts around the bride and groom's relationship, the group's shared history, and Miami-specific experiences.
-Requires no props, scales to any group size, and gets funnier as the charter progresses.
+The game gets funnier as the charter progresses and inhibitions drop.
+Best played in the first hour before the sandbar, or as a warmup in the third hour when the group returns from the water.

 4. Truth or Dare